-The units are factory charged with the system charge required when using fifteen (15) feet of connecting line.
+The units are factory charged with the system charge required when using fifteen (15) feet of rated connecting line.
 Unit nameplate charge is the same.

 Final refrigerant charge adjustment is necessary.
-Use the Charging Charts in the outdoor unit Service Facts.
+Use the Subcooling Charging procedure on page 6 or in the outdoor unit Service Facts.